 A chia seed pudding can last 4-5 days in the fridge.

 If your chia seeds are still liquidy after several hours, you used either too much liquid or too little chia seeds.
-It’s also possible that you added stale chia seeds instead of fresh ones.
+You can fix this by using the recipe in the recipe card below.

 More Easy Keto Recipes